|

 We are asked this question often.
 When is it safe to fly?
 If I book a liveaboard that ends on Friday, can I fly on Saturday?
 If I make a dive on Monday morning can I fly Monday evening?
-Now, please remember that the question is covered in any beginners (Open Water) diving course.
-Only thing is, that the recommendations do change, and there are different numbers thrown about - 12 hours?
+Now, please remember that the question is covered in any beginners Open Water diving course.
+Only thing is, that the recommendations do change, and there are different numbers thrown about – 12 hours?
 24 hours?
 8 hours?
 And if you have forgotten this, it might be a good idea to do a refresher course!
-Here's the current recommendations from PADI and DAN:
+Here’s the current flying after diving recommendations from PADI and DAN.

 The "single dives" recommendation does not affect us here really.
 All dive trips that we offer (day trips) include 2 or 3 dives, and liveaboards are all multiple day trips with 2 - 4 dives per day.
 So the figure you want to remember is 18 Hours.
 If are booking a typical 4 day liveaboard to the Similan Islands for example, the final dive of the final day is normally before lunch, after which the boat is cruising back to the mainland.
 So you are safe to fly by next morning.
 Some people prefer to wait 24 hours, it's up to you - if your schedule allows, why not have a full relaxing day off before flying out?
 Be sure to check the itinerary of any trip you book so you know when the last dive will be, and you can plan flights accordingly.

 Note: Following these recommendations reduces DCS risk but does not 100% guarantee that a diver will avoid DCS.
 There are of course other factors involved.
-A major factor in a hot country like Thailand is dehydration - make sure you stay well hydrated when you are on a dive trip.
-You can read more here: Health and Fitness for Diving.
+A major factor in a hot country like Thailand is dehydration – make sure you stay well hydrated when you are on a dive trip.
+Read more here: Health and Fitness for Diving.

 What about Diving after Flying?